Your Guide To Solar Panels In Texas

 Texans have access to incentives for going solar.
 These incentives are available primarily from federal and local governments as well as solar rebate programs from local utility companies.

 Below, you’ll learn about several of the incentives that may be available to Texas homeowners.
 With the number of local utility companies and governments in Texas, homeowners should check the Database of State Incentives for Renewables & Efficiency (DSIRE)Ⓡ for other potential incentives in Texas.

 The federal solar tax credit, otherwise known as the Investment Tax Credit (ITC), is the top incentive for homeowners across the U.S. to invest in solar energy at home.
 The tax credit was set to expire at the conclusion of 2023, but congressional lawmakers extended and raised the credit with the passage of the Inflation Reduction Act of 2022.

-Now, the federal tax credit – which is retroactive to the beginning of this year – will allow homeowners who are eligible to deduct 30% of the cost on solar energy systems installed from January 1, 2022, through the end of 2032.
-The discount steps down to 26% in 2033 and then to 22% in 2034.
+Now, the federal tax credit – which is retroactive to the beginning of this year – will allow homeowners who are eligible to apply for a 30% credit on solar energy systems installed from January 1, 2022, through the end of 2032.
+The credit steps down to 26% in 2033 and then to 22% in 2034.

 Austin Energy Provides Net Metering And A Rebate

 Homeowners served by Austin Energy may be eligible for a $2,500 rebate as well as the Value of Solar (VoS) rate.